magenizr/Magenizr_ScopeInfo/README.md

 Simply go to `Stores > Configuration > Advanced > System > Scope Info`, enable the module and clear the cache.

 ## Support
 If you experience any issues, don't hesitate to open an issue on [Github](https://github.com/magenizr/Magenizr_ScopeInfo/issues).
-For a custom build, don't hesitate to contact us on [Magento Marketplace](https://marketplace.magento.com/partner/magenizr).

 ## Purchase
 This module is available for free on [GitHub](https://github.com/magenizr).